pangeo-forge/pangeo-forge-runner/docs/tutorial/flink.md

 Various other runner options (TODO: talked about here and flink-specific here) can also be put into these file configurations or passed directly during CLI `bake` calls.

-An example of something slightly more detailed where `-f <runner_config.py>` would point to a `traitlet` configuration file talked about above:
+Here's a quick example of something slightly more complicated where you're passing flink-specific configuration options and runner options.
+Note that `-f <runner_config.py>` would point to your `traitlet` or JSON configuration file we just talked about above:

    ```bash
    pangeo-forge-runner bake \